parineeta16/AG-Machine-Cloud/README.md

 # AG-Machine-Cloud

 A Cloud-Based Agriculture Machine Service Platform (AG-Machine-Cloud) is a system designed for transportation of agricultural products.
-The goal of the system is to maintain flexibility, safety and affordability.
+The goal of the system is to maintain flexibility, safety, and affordability.

 ### System Infrastructure Design